 How to record The Linden Tree

 Thank you for agreeing to take part in our After Winter digital project.
-In this page we will discuss how to record your audio for the The Linden Tree.
+In this page we will explain how to record your voice part for The Linden Tree.

 - After following the steps below you will have recorded an audio file of yourself singing.

-- You will listen to a backing track while you record, but it is very important that the recording you submit does not include any audio from the backing track.
-Make sure to wear headphones so we can only hear your voice (and the claps you will record at the beginning).
+- You need to listen to a backing track while you record, but it is very important that the recording you submit does not include any audio from the backing track.
+Make sure to wear headphones so we can only hear your voice.

 - The deadline to submit your recording is 12:00 noon on Monday 6 July.